4d/docs/docs/Concepts/parameters.md

 ...
 ```

-**Note:** For compiled mode, you can group all local variable parameters for project methods in a specific method with a name starting with "Compiler".
+> For compiled mode, you can group all local variable parameters for project methods in a specific method with a name starting with "Compiler".
 Within this method, you can predeclare the parameters for each method, for example:
 ```4d
  // Compiler_method
  C_REAL(OneMethodAmongOthers;$1)